dan-fritchman/Thesis/acknowledgements.md

 What are we doing here?
 Why did I do any of this?

-Some background: as compared to most authors of these dissertation-acknowledgments, I'm, like, pretty old.
+Some background: as compared to most authors of these dissertation-acknowledgments, I'm pretty old.
 I had been a pro for a bit over a decade, designing embedded systems, analog integrated circuits, and software for their designers.
 Most of that time was at Apple Inc. When I left there in early 2019, my wife Lauren and I hit the road, and were traveling for about the following year, right up until coming to Berkeley at the start of 2020.

 Likely related, I always saw the PhD through the lens of at-will employment.
 It's a weird research job.
 It's highly disorganized, the pay is pretty bad, but the level of freedom can't be beat.
 Every job has some element of education attached to it; this one has more than most.
 And it's got an extra weird bonus after five or so years: once you're any good at it, you're fired.